Immigration and visas

 EEA or Swiss nationals

-The UK Council for International Student Affairs (UKCISA) website contains detailed guidance on the rights and responsibilities of EEA nationals coming to the UK for study, and will actively be updating this with news of any relevant developments as the UK moves towards leaving the European Union in 2019.
+The UK Council for International Student Affairs (UKCISA) website contains detailed guidance on the rights and responsibilities of EEA nationals coming to the UK for study including information on the EU Settlement Scheme.

 If you are a NON EEA national you will need to obtain a visa to come to study in the UK.
 Some non- EEA nationals coming to study for less than 6 months may be able to obtain this visa at the airport (Non Visa Nationals).
 Read more about the visa requirements for your country before entering the UK.

-How can I apply for my Tier 4 student visa from my home country?
+How can I apply for my Student visa from my home country?

-Read our detailed guidance on making a Tier 4 application and the documentation required.
-We strongly recommended that you read the Tier 4 Policy Guidance which is published on the Home Office website.
+Read our detailed guidance on making a Student visa application and the documentation required.
+We strongly recommended that you read the Student Visa Policy Guidance which is published on the Home Office website.